 Types of Fragmented Industries

-- Software development: The software development industry is highly fragmented with many firms competing in this field.
-No two software’s are the same and therefore, it is difficult for any one company to dominate the industry.
+- Software development: The industry is highly fragmented, with many firms competing.
+No two software are the same; therefore, it is a company that dominates the industry.
 It lets new companies enter the market with new products.

 Concentration vs. Fragmentation

 While on the other hand, concentration allows companies to establish a strong foothold in the market.
-A concentrated market also makes it easier for an existing player to dominate the market and increase their profits.
+A concentrated market also makes it easier for an existing player to dominate and increase their profits.

 Advantages of a Fragmented Market

-Disadvantages of a Fragmented market
+Disadvantages of a Fragmented Market

 Strategies to overcome the challenges of a fragmented market